 Prince Harry will marry Meghan Markle at St. George's Chapel, located on the grounds of Windsor Castle.
 St. George's Chapel dates back to the fourteenth century when King Edward III established it.

 Queen Victoria had over thirty grandchildren to marry off in Queen Victoria's Matchmaking: The Royal Marriages That Shaped Europe.
 If you were fascinated by the wedding and life of Princess Diana, read about Lady Georgiana Spencer (related to Diana) whose life as The Duchess of Devonshire catapulted her into instant celebrity, an unhappy marriage and numerous love affairs.
-If you can't get enough of The Crown, read the companion book which covers Queen Elizabeth II's life from 1947-1955 (place a hold on the first season!).
+If you can't get enough of The Crown, read the companion book which covers Queen Elizabeth II's life from 1947-1955 (place a hold on the first seasonopens a new window!).
 And if you aren't in the mood for a fairy tale ending, read Princesses Behaving Badly.